Creating a "Hello, torero" Service

 It is important that you use a real git repository for this to work.

-To create the repository in torero, we will use the torero create repository command.
+To import the services in torero, we will use the torero db import command and reference the repository.

-torero should return results that show that a repository has been created.
+torero should return results that show that a repository and three services have been created.

 (Optional) Verify that the repository has been created